pa2si/salsa-calendar/README.md

-v 0.1.29
+v 0.1.30

 that's new:

-- in createEventAction changed the dateFormat
+- Datepicker convert the date to UTC

 to dos: